Did you know that Stepmother’s Day is on the Sunday following Mother’s Day? If not, you’re not alone.

 If you find yourself thinking “he should know…” then you’re setting yourself up for disappointment and setting him up for failure.

-In my Stepmom Transformation Coaching Program, we talk about how single-focused men are, how they’re not mind readers and they don’t take hints.
+Men are not mind readers and they don’t take hints.
 Which means your fantasy of a surprise celebration in your honor most likely won’t happen unless you’ve told him you’d like a surprise celebration on this day and at this time.

 All he really wants is to make you happy, so help him accomplish that and the whole family wins.